 He thought he heard a shrieking wind.

 The two vague shapes crashed into each other and scattered into pieces, like debris from an explosion.
 They seemed smaller than insects, and that was what made him realize he was looking at people, two mobs of people, slicing into each other.
 By the dozens, the little pieces stopped moving.
-The vague shapes thrashed and wobbled, then—little by little—settled into peaceful stillness.
+The vague shapes thrashed and wobbled, then—little by little—settled.

 Now the landscape had even more of those tiny, unmoving dots that were not tree stumps after all.